bbbolt/ACT/README.md

 ▶️ You can modify the configuration file about the test, which is located in ./options/test/ACT.
 At the same time, you can change the benchmark datasets and modify the path of the pre-train model.

+▶️ We have uploaded the pre-train weights for ACT.Please change the path to the corresponding configuration file when testing.

-▶️ We will publish all ACT and HARN (tiny variant for [NTIRE2024 ESR](https://arxiv.org/abs/2404.10343)) pre-trained models.
+▶️ We will publish HARN (tiny variant for [NTIRE2024 ESR](https://arxiv.org/abs/2404.10343)) pre-trained models.

 ```python
 ### Test ###